Toward a unified data-driven turbulence model through multi-objective learning: Methodology

-For constant-density, incompressible turbulent flows, the mean flow is governed by the Reynolds-averaged Navier--Stokes (RANS) equations:
+For constant-density, incompressible turbulent flows, the mean flow satisfies the Reynolds-averaged Navier--Stokes (RANS) equations:

-where $\bm{U}$ is the mean velocity, $P$ is the mean pressure normalized by constant density, and $\bm{\tau}$ is the Reynolds stress tensor capturing the effect of velocity fluctuations.
-Since these fluctuations are not resolved in RANS, the Reynolds stress $\bm{\tau}$ requires modeling.
-It can be decomposed into a deviatoric part and an isotropic part as:
+where $\bm{U}$ denotes the mean velocity, $P$ is the mean pressure normalized by density $\rho$, and $\bm{\tau}$ is the Reynolds stress tensor that accounts for the effect of unresolved velocity fluctuations.
+Since these fluctuations are not resolved in RANS equations, the Reynolds stress requires a closure model.